Gravitational Waves

 In 2025, we collaborated with gravitational wave scientists Andrew Spencer and Christopher Berry from the University of Glasgow to co-create a ceilidh dance inspired by the motion of merging black holes, translating cutting-edge physics into movement, rhythm and culture.

-Now, in 2026, that journey continues.
+In 2026, that journey continued.

 Video explaining 2025 collaboration with University of Glasgow